farrelleoin93/12-acres-beer/README.md

 **Search bar**

-The search bar finds juices matching a user's query either by name or from their constituent flavours.
-If a user knows what they want, this is their route to finding it.
-The user's search term is displayed once submitted.
+The search bar finds beers that contain the word that the user searches for either in its name or description.
+Also the search term is displayed on the page along with the amount of beers containing the word submitted.

 **Toasts**

-These pop-ups give context to and confirmation of user actions, including error messages, login/out, and success on leaving a review or on checkout.
-Where appropriate they also show a summarised copy of the shopping cart with a link to review before heading to checkout.
+Toasts appear on all pages providing the user with important information.
+These toasts also display the beers that the user might have in their shopping bag.

+**Footer**

+The footer contains information about 12 Acres such as their phone number and address.
+It also has a section where the user can sign up for a newsletter.

 #### Page-specific

 **Home**

-- Striking hero image draws potential customers in and a simple call to action links straight to the juice products page.
-- Trio of action cards invite further exploration of the home page (the brands and flavour categories) and a link to sign up to start receiving rewards.
-- Brand section establishes how Moose Juice has separated its product range, gives details about each brand and a link to the respective juices.
-- Flavour categories need no more explanation than a bold thumbnail icon which will filter the juices accordingly.

-**Products**

-- Sort field to order filtered juices by new arrivals, rating or name.
-The number of matching juices is displayed.
-- Product cards show the essential details (name, category, rating and price), with a satisfying box-shadow hover effect.
-- SVG used to depict each card, with an endless possibility of colours as chosen by the admin.
-- Product rating is shown depicted as a set of stars.
-- Product RRP is visible and if on sale this is struck out and replaced by the sale price.
+- The home page has a visually appealing hero image of pints of beer, this gives the user a strong hint as to what kind of website they have visited.
+It also has a welcoming message and a button that links the user to the beers page.
+- The user can also find out a bit more about 12 Acres directly underneath the hero image by reading about how the beer is made and also by viewing images of the employees of 12 Acres.

+**Beers**

+- By default all beers are displayed on the beers page.
+- The user can filter the beers by types of beer (ale, lager etc) by using the buttons at the top of the page.
+- information about each beer is displayed in the form of cards.
+This information consists of an image, name, price and average rating.

+**Beer details**

+- The beer details pages conain the same information that is displayed in the cards on the beer page along with a description of the beer.
+- A form allows the users to select how many bottles/cans they would like of the beer in question.
+- Two buttons give the user the options to either add the beer to their bag or to return to the beers page.

   *Registered users*
-- Can add/remove favourites by clicking the heart icon.

-  *Super users*
-- Those with admin rights get an extra icon which links to the edit product page.

-**Product details**

-- In addition to the information and functionality of the products page, a product description and list of individual flavour notes is included.
-- Flavours link to all other products with the same flavour.
-- A form allows users to pick options for the product, as well as the quantity, before submitting and adding the item to their cart.
-- Only options available for the brand in question are available.
-- Product reviews can be found under the form, including the star rating and whether the review is following a verified purchase.

-  *Registered users*
 - Have the ability to leave and edit reviews, but not to delete them.

   *Super users*
-- Can both edit and delete a juice from the product detail page.
+- Can both edit and delete a beer from the page.
 - Can edit and delete any user's review.

-**Cart**
+**Bag**

-- Allows line item quantities to be altered or removed from the cart and updates on each change.
+- Allows line item quantities to be adjusted or removed from the bag and updates upon each change.
-- Shows cart total, delivery and grand total of the order, as well as how many points they would earn if they were registered.
+- Shows bag total, delivery and grand total of the order.
-- If cart total is less than free delivery threshold, amount required to receive free delivery is shown.
+- If the bag total is less than the free delivery threshold, the amount required to receive free delivery is displayed.
-- Protection in case an item in the cart has been deleted from the database, in which case the item will not be added and a message alerting the user will be displayed.

-  *Registered users*
-- Can see how many points they have available and can choose to redeem them on this order.
-- If discount applied, the total updates accordingly to show discounted price and option to remove discount is offered.

 **Checkout**

 - Shows order summary and form to input delivery details.
-- Payment handled by Stripe and reliability improved by use of webhooks.
+- The payment is handled by Stripe and the reliability is improved by use of webhooks.

   *Registered users*
 - If delivery details previously saved, form will be pre-populated with them.
 - Option to save delivery details for future purchases.
-- If discount applied on the cart page, this is shown along with points redeemed.

 **Checkout success**

-Shows a summary of the order identifier, contact info and delivery information provided, as well as details of the order itself.
+Shows the contact info and delivery information as well as details of the order itself.
 On checkout the user is sent a confirmation email with details about their order.

-**Account dashboard**
+**Profile page**

   *Registered users*
-- Shows how many points a user has on their profile, with other information split into three sections:
 - Details:
-  - default contact and delivery info
+  - default contact and delivery information.
-  - ability to update to make future checkouts quicker
+  - ability to update to make future purchases easier.
 - Orders:
-  - view previous orders using same template as checkout success page
-  - extra option of repeating the order
-  - repeating an order will repopulate the cart with previous order items
+  - view previous order details
-- Points:
-  - summary of when and how points have been earned (account creation, purchases and reviews for verified purchases)
-  - for reviews, includes a link to the product reviewed

-**Add/edit product**
+**Add/edit beer**

   *Super users*
-- Can add/edit a juice, chosing all of its required features
+- Can add/edit a beer, choosing all of its required features.
-- Can choose whether or not the juice is on sale
-- A mockup of the juice as a product card is displayed, the name and colour of which are updated in real time to give a sense of how it will look when in the store
-- On submitting the addition/change, super user is sent to the update product's details page
+- On submitting the addition/change, super user is redirected to the beers details page.

+**Blog**

+- All users are able to view any blogs that have been posted to the website.

+  *Super users*
+- Can add, edit and delete blogs.

+**Blog**

+- All users can contact the users via a form on the contact page.

 **Secure accounts**
 Account security is covered by Django's allauth.